 For never a dull moment in your thirties, skin in your forties can often be the opposite.

 It is commonly known that cotton absorbs more than 27 times its weight in water.
 Being super absorbent, it extracts the moisture from your skin too – all whilst your skin tries to repair itself.
 The result is dehydrated skin and a dull complexion.

 3) Hair thinning, breakage and fall

 For many women, hair loss during menopause is the result of lowered production of oestrogen and progesterone.
 These hormones help hair grow faster and stay on the head for longer.
-When the levels of oestrogen and progesterone drop, hair grows more slowly and becomes much thinner and sometimes also causes bald spots.
+When the levels of oestrogen and progesterone drop, hair grows more slowly and becomes much thinner and can sometimes even cause bald spots.

 4) Weight Gain

 She shares a preventive approach towards medicine and believes that health is a personal responsibility and people need to own up to it more.
-Often the changes have to happen psychologically so mental health and wellbeing is a priority before changes occur physically.
+Often the changes have to happen psychologically, so mental health and wellbeing is a top priority before changes occur physically.

 “For me, I love the design of the MayfairSilk botanical hummingbird pillowcase, the black and gold slim hair-ties and pastel colours of bed sheets and duvet set that bring a sense of calm before bedtime.”

 Her mantra in life is to "believe in one’s self and constantly strive towards achieving your goals".